 Meanwhile, a significant reduction of the average rainfall is found when the results from D2 are discussed (dashed lines in Fig. 11).
-This reduction is mainly attributed to the insufficient resolution of model variables, especially of the terrain height, that cannot properly resolve the precipitation process associated with the topography-enhanced vertical motion (Wu et al. 2002).
-As shown in Figs. 12a,b, the insufficient resolution in
+This reduction is mainly attributed to the insufficient resolution of model variables, especially the terrain height, which cannot properly resolve the precipitation process associated with the topography-enhanced vertical motion (Wu et al. 2002).
+As shown in Figs. 12a, b, the insufficient resolution in D2 leads to a poor representation of the Taiwan terrain.
+It also fails to exhibit the elevations of the two main peaks of the island of Taiwan, which are exactly 3886 and 3952 meters at their maximum elevation in northern and southern Taiwan, respectively.
+Also, it is interesting